 The Meadow Walk

 Beyond the Stone Calendar, views of a green hillside and more of the Armagh skyline open up.
-A winding path leads you around the wildflower meadow.
-See if you can spot both cathedrals, or the old windmill!
+A winding path leads you around the natural wildflower meadow.
 Watch the meadow change through the seasons.
+The path also takes you to the viewpoint to see the Armagh skyline.

 The Woodland Walk